JoshDoody/joshdoody.github.io/interview-preparation-guide.md

 	<li><a class="guide-btn" href="#applying-for-jobs" data-template="Applying for jobs" data-action="Choose interview stage">Applying for jobs</a></li>
 	<li><a class="guide-btn" href="#interviews-start-soon" data-template="Interviews start soon" data-action="Choose interview stage">Interviews start soon</a></li>
 	<li><a class="guide-btn" href="#actively-interviewing" data-template="Actively interviewing" data-action="Choose interview stage">Actively interviewing</a></li>
-	<li><a class="guide-btn" href="#offer-pending" data-template="Offer pending" data-action="Choose interview stage">Expecting a job offer</a></li>
+	<li><a class="guide-btn" href="#expecting-a-job-offer" data-template="Offer pending" data-action="Choose interview stage">Expecting a job offer</a></li>
 </ul>

 <div class="inline-ad hidden"></div>

 ## Quick overview: How the job interview process works

 The job interview process is very similar from company to company.
-You search for new jobs and submit applications until you get a few interviews.
+You either search for new jobs and submit applications until you get a few interviews, or someone refers you for a specific role and you get interviews that way.

 Once you're interviewing for one or more jobs, you hope to get multiple interviews for the same job as you progress through their hiring process.

 If you do well in each interview, you'll be moved ahead, usually interviewing with more and more senior members of the organization until they decide whether to extend you an offer.